uqbar-project/wollok-cli/README.md

 - **wast.sh**: AST Analyzer
 - **wchecker.sh**: Wollok validations checker
-- **winterpreter.sh**: Wollok Interpreter, it will run tests & programs
+- **winterpreter.sh**: Wollok Interpreter, it will run tests & programs.
 - **wrepl.sh**: interactive console is also available
 - and server scripts

+Here's an example of running

+- all tests with `winterpreter.sh` script (since no output was given all the tests passed succesfully),
+- AST analyzer and saving output into a file
+- running interactive console with **pepita**, our main character for the very first example in Wollok

 ![](images/wollokConsole.gif)